MMIX Route Servers

 Since we are using 4byte ASN, we have to use Extended Community.
 Click Me to see all supported communities.

-is configured to activate community configuration.
+Ensure is configured to activate community configuration.

 To configure peering with a specific MMIX member, apply the following configuration: